Her vision of intellectual property:

-Nathalie Denel is an intellectual property (IP) lawyer with more than fifteen years experience in this field, both in private practice and in-house.
+Nathalie is an intellectual property lawyer with more than fifteen years’ international experience in this field, in both the private practice and in-house.

-Master of Intellectual Property Law, Industrial Agreements, New Technologies Law – University of Grenoble, France
+Master 2 (M2) Intellectual Property Law, Industrial Agreements, New Technologies Law – CUERPI (Centre for Intellectual Property Studies and Research), Grenoble Alpes University, France

 Master 1 (M1) Business Law - Jean Moulin Lyon 3 University, France

 The Swiss response to the concerning issue of counterfeiting, World Trademark Review, August 2021

 Why a multifaceted approach is key to protecting jewellery designs in Switzerland, World Trademark Review, February 2021

 Strategic combined approach to trademark and domain name protections, World Trademark Review, December 2020

 Overview of appellations of origin and geographical indications in Switzerland in light of the forthcoming ratification of the Geneva Act, World Trademark Review, July 2020